Exploring ‘Phygital’ Experiences: Bridging Physical and Digital CX

 Why Should You Care About Phygital as a Business Owner?

-Did you know?
-Venture capital investments in augmented reality (AR), 3D technology, and IoT reached nearly $90 billion over the past decade.
+Did you know? $90 billion in AR, IoT and 3D tech investments signal where customer expectations are headed.
+Customers don’t think in channels, they think in convenience and outcomes.
 There were over 16,000 deals closed!
 That’s largely because customers now use both online and offline options when:

 Most of them want to start online and finish in-store (or the other way around).
 As a business owner, if you only focus on one side (just digital or just physical), you may lose customers.